 Alabama Career Center System is committed to fully integrating Registered Apprenticeship (RA) programs as an employment and training solution for one-stop centers.
 Career Centers are encouraged to use RA as a career pathway for job seekers and a job-driven strategy for businesses.
 RA programs automatically qualify to be placed on the State and Local Board's Eligible Training Provider List (ETPL) allowing ITA's to support participants in RA programs s.
 Describe the one-stop delivery system's current intake and case management information system(s).
 Are all WIOA and career center partners using the same system?
 How do WIOA and career center partners plan to implement and transition to an integrated, technology-enabled intake and case management information system (20 CFR 679.560(b)(20))?

-Data collection and reporting processes for Title! and Title III programs is through the AlabamaWorks!
-VOS system for participants through the one stop centers.
+Data collection and reporting processes for Title 1 and Title III programs is through the Alabama Job Link system for participants through the one stop centers.
+Participant data for Title I Adult, Dislocated Worker and Youth programs are uploaded nightly to the AlaWorks data collection programs used by the Department of Commerce for Title I programs.
 Adult Education and Rehabilitative Services use programs developed to facilitate reporting requirement from their respective funding agencies

-Two of the core partners in Alabama use the same management information systems to share common data elements.
-The WIOA Title I entity (Alabama Department of Commerce) and the Wagner-Peyser entity (Alabama Department of Labor) use VOS.
-Also, the Alabama Department of Rehabilitation Services (ADRS) and the Alabama Department of Human Resources participate in a data warehouse provided by the Department of Commerce, known as the Interagency Electronic Linkage System (IELS).
-The IELS allows these agencies to extract data already collected by the Alabama Career Centers of clients served by these respective agencies.
+Two of the core partners in Alabama have interoperable management information systems to exchange common data elements.
+The WIOA Title I entity (Alabama Department of Commerce) and the Wagner-Peyser entity (Alabama Department of Labor) run a nightly data extract that moves data from Alabama JobLink (AJL) to AlaWorks for the WIOA Adult and Dislocated Worker reporting elements.
+Also, the Alabama Department of Rehabilitation Services (ADRS) and the Alabama Department of Human Resources participate in a data warehouse provided by the Department of Commerce, known as the Interagency Electronic t.

-t.
 What policies does the local board have in place for the local one-stop delivery system that ensure priority for adult career and training services will be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient (20 CFR 679.560(b)(21))?